MT-123/my-camp/workflow.md

 M1. mini test model for login and session setup
 1. create user DB and table for test model for login with MySQL workbench
 2. create local strategy and sql query for passport
+3. create seeding functions
-3. refactor the routes and front pages
+4. refactor the controller and middleware from mongoDB to MySQL